American Oak

 • Work with reputable North American hardwood suppliers who prioritise responsible forestry

-• Balance imported timbers like American Oak with our strong focus on sustainably sourced Australian hardwoods
+• Balance imported timbers like American Oak with our strong commitment to sustainably sourced Australian hardwoods

-Choosing American Oak furniture from The Acacia Tree supports durable, long-lived timber products over disposable options, which is an important part of a more sustainable home.
+Choosing American Oak furniture from The Acacia Tree supports durable, long-lasting timber pieces designed to be enjoyed for decades — an important part of creating a more sustainable home.

 Grain Pattern